Like any relatively new industry, street food is evolving. So what are the food trends for 2023?

-The developers of a run-down part of Manchester city centre have appointed street food event organisers to run a changing programme of events in part of the new development.
+The developers of a run-down part of Manchester city center have appointed street food event organizers to run a changing program of events in part of the new development.

-Another case of Street food regeneration is the upcoming £2.3 billion redevelopments of Elephant and Castle, where Mercato Metropolitano will launch a 17.000sqft food and dining area.
+Another case of Street food regeneration is the upcoming £2.3 billion redevelopment of Elephant and Castle, where Mercato Metropolitano will launch a 17.000 sqft food and dining area.

-Local government and developers have realised street food is a relatively cost-effective way to revitalise an area; brings communities together and helps to foster local entrepreneurship.
+Local government and developers have realized street food is a relatively cost-effective way to revitalize an area; bring communities together and help to foster local entrepreneurship.

 10. Restaurant chains going mobile

 Established restaurants and chains are now struggling and closing at an unprecedented rate.
 Jamie Oliver closed 12 branches of his Jamie’s Italian chain in 2018, whilst Strada has had to close 10 of its 26 stores.

 One of the main advantages of being a mobile caterer or food truck owner is that you are mobile.
 This means if the footfall drops off in a particular location you can move to busier areas.

 However, some chains are becoming increasingly aware of the street food trend and are seeing it as an opportunity to adapt and reach new customers.